 Get the Skills You Need Now

 Amplify the effectiveness of your teaching with the online English Language Learners Licensure Program from Purdue University.
 It’s a fast-paced way for you to broaden your professional skillset and gives you confidence to meet your students’ needs.

-The English Language Learning (ELL) additional licensure program Graduate Licensure Program provides teachers with the professional preparation to assist English language learners in developing their English language and academic skills in K through grade 12.
+The English Language Learner Licensure Program Graduate provides teachers with the professional preparation to assist English language learners in developing their English language and academic skills in K through grade 12.
 This program provides a path for certified Indiana educators who wish to earn the add-on license in English Language Learning (ELL).